Head Injury at Work in Portland

 Even if you think you “feel fine” and do not experience any immediate symptoms, it is still a good idea to go to the local emergency room – or the medical provider authorized by your employer’s workers’ compensation insurer – to get a full neurological examination.

-Common Causes of Head Injuries at Work in Portland
+Common Causes of Brain Injuries at Work in Portland

 A head injury can occur in any kind of workplace, not just high-risk occupations like construction.
 Indeed, the most common causes of head injuries at work are the same as those for such injuries in general.
 Here are just a few examples: